markdalgleish/allthethings.js/README.md

 ## every

-If your named function starts with 'every' or 'all', then an 'every' is performed.
+If your named function starts with 'every' or 'all', then an [*every*](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects/Array/every) is performed.

 When using 'every', it's idiomatic to use 'inThe' instead of 'allThe':